This article was updated on January 23, 2024.

 - Manage an overwhelming number of applications: Lenders may be struggling to respond to an increased demand for credit, particularly if they’re also dealing with staffing shortages and rely on manual inputs and reviews.
 Automation can remove some of the burden from employees and lead to faster decisions.

-- Create scalable processes: Automated processes are also easier to scale than a strategy that relies on consistent manual reviews and frequent back-and-forth with customers.
+- Create scalable processes: Automated processes are easier to scale than a strategy that relies on consistent manual reviews and frequent back-and-forth with customers.

 What does an optimized and automated loan origination process look like?